williamyeny/pastel-tab/README.md

 #pastel-tab
 Get a new pastel color every time you open a new tab!
 This Chrome extension also lets you cycle through colors automatically with a customizable speed.
+Settings are synced with your Google account; never manually set your preferred color settings again!

 ![image1](http://imgur.com/qDZ8PTK.png)